I was reading about vim the other day and found out why it used

 That's why the

-ESC is used to change between vi modes!
-Because it's so close and easy to reach.
+ESC was used to change between vi modes – it was so close and easy to reach.

 Also ever wondered why home directory is